 Restoration Insurance Tips: Workers Compensation and Fall Protection

-One of the most frequent workers compensation claims associated with restoration contractors is falls.
-Employees falling off of ladders, scaffolding, or even roofs is a serious issue and a single claim can dramatically affect your insurance premiums.
+One of the most frequent workers' compensation claims associated with restoration contractors is falls.
+Employees falling off ladders, scaffolding, or roofs is a severe issue, and a single claim can dramatically affect your insurance premiums.

 a.
 Setting and bracing of roof trusses and rafters:

 c.
 Roof sheathing operations; and